xpack/web-llvm/README.md

 (cd website; npm run convert-doxygen)
 ```

-On my Mac his step takes about 7 minutes; it reports some warnings and errors,
+On my Mac this step takes about 7 minutes; it reports some warnings and errors,
 but they are not relevant for this test.

-The generated MDX files are in `website/docs/api`
+The generated MD files are in `website/docs/api`
 and the JSON files with the custom sidebar and menu are in `website`.

 More details in the project [README](https://github.com/xpack/doxygen2docusaurus).